 Instead of sending the Animate file to your client, you are going to export a static image that can be easily reviewed by anyone with a Web browser.
-Animate includes the ability to export a number of different static image formats, including JPEG, GIF, PNG, SVG, and BMP (Windows only).
+Animate includes the ability to export a number of static image formats, including JPEG, GIF, and PNG.

-- 1. With corvette.fla open, choose File>Export>Export Image.
-Navigate to your WIP>Vette folder as the target location. - 2.
-Add -drawing to the end of the existing file name (before the file extension).
+- 1. With corvette.fla open, choose File>Export>Export Image. - 2.
+In the bottom left corner of the resulting dialog box, choose Fit On Screen in the View Percentage menu.